 "Antiperspirants decrease sweating with salt ingredients, such as aluminum chloride.
 They are considered a drug, regulated by the FDA," Dr. Om says.

-"Aluminum has been found to be quite safe," assures Dr. Graf.
+"Aluminum has been found to be quite safe," Dr. Graf says.

 Another ingredient to watch for is baking soda.
-For some of us, baking soda can be irritating, says Dr. Graf.
+For some of us, baking soda can be irritating, Dr. Graf says.
 "It can also cause discoloration, which some people find alarming."

-And by the way, all three of our experts emphasized that fragrance is the one and only difference between "men's" and "women's" deodorants and antiperspirants.
+And by the way, all three of our experts emphasized that fragrance is the one and only difference between "men's" and "women's" deodorants and antiperspirants (we use that language to reflect the companies' branding).

-"The fragrances used in men's deodorants might be better at masking body odor, since men usually have a stronger odor," notes Dr. Graf.
+"The fragrances used in men's deodorants might be better at masking body odor, since men usually have a stronger odor," Dr. Graf says.
 "Nowadays, a lot of the newer deodorants are marketed as unisex and have fresh scents that everyone likes."

-So don't let the male-female marketing thing complicate your choice.
+So don't let the gendered marketing thing complicate your choice.
 Just go with whatever product works for you, in whatever scent appeals.

 4. Application Style